 - Limited range of motion

-- Nerve compression followed by tingling, numbness, or weakness in the arms, hands, and fingers on the affected side.
+- Nerve compression is followed by tingling, numbness, or weakness in the arms, hands, and fingers on the affected side.

 Trapezitis Treatment Options

 Take a break from whatever strenuous activity you are doing and give plenty of rest to relax the strained muscle fibers.

 An ice pack or cold compress on the affected area for at least 10-15 minutes can reduce swelling and inflammation incredibly well.